Sheffield Hallam University

 What you need to know

 Easy to get into?
-Between 160 and 320 UCAS entry points are required but the average is 315.
+Students need between 280 and 300 UCAS points on average, or BBC at A-level.
 Mature students can be assessed on experience rather than certificates.
 Admission depends on a high standard of creativity and skill for the metalwork and jewellery courses.

 Vital statistics: One of the first three polys to be established.
 Now has around 37,066 students, of which 28,409 are undergrads.
 Strong links with business and industry.
-The highest number of sandwich courses in England.
+The highest number of sandwich courses in England, thanks to links with major international companies such as Nestle, Rolls Royce and JCB.
 Many courses are applied rather than theoretical, devised in cooperation with industry.
+Almost 19,000 placements are taken each year at the university.

-Added value: Development of the estate continues, with almost £110m already spent on teaching and learning facilities and half as much again earmarked for the next four years.
+Added value: Development of the estate continues, with almost £110m already spent on teaching and learning facilities in the last ten years.
 Award-winning library at the city campus with more than 1,600 computers.
 Students' Union is housed in the iconic former National Centre for Popular Music.
-New health and wellbeing, engineering and IT buildings and an atrium where students and staff socialise.
+New health and wellbeing, engineering and IT buildings and an atrium where students and staff socialise have also been constructed.
 In 2008 the university moved its art and design students to the City Campus and housed them in new, state-of-the-art accommodation in the heart of the Cultural Industries Quarter.
-A new £27m teaching and learning complex is set for completion in autumn 2014.
+A new £27m teaching and learning complex is set for completion in 2015.
 One of the best performers for sustainability.

-Graduate prospects: 91st out of 124 with 56.2 per cent finding graduate level employment.
+Graduate Prospects: 89th out of 123, with 57.3 per cent of students finding graduate-level employment.

 Transport links: Next to the city's bus and railway station and close to the airport.

-Bursaries: Various non-repayable financial support is offered to students from households with annual incomes below £42,600.
+Bursaries: Non-repayable financial support is offered to students from households with annual incomes below £42,600.
 See here for further details.

 The fun stuff